Am0gha/ctf_walkthrough/README.md

 ### 🧠 What is Venus?

 Venus is a CTF-style challenge hosted by [HackMyVM](https://hackmyvm.eu).
 Each level tests your practical Linux knowledge using riddle-like tasks.
-You'll need to think like a system user rather than a hacker, navigating the filesystem and using native commands to uncover clues and passwords.
+Testing your linux knowledge as a user, navigating the filesystem and using native commands to uncover clues and passwords.

 ### 📁 What's in this repo?